hazimtimimi/tb_pronto/README.md

 ## Data updates

 WHO collects TB data annually from all countries and areas and publishes them in the  [Global Tuberculosis Report](https://www.who.int/teams/global-tuberculosis-programme/data), usually in October of each year.
-In 2020 WHO also started to collect provisional monthly or quarterly TB noifications from high TB burden and other regional priority countries in between annual data collectio rounds.
+In 2020 WHO also started to collect provisional monthly or quarterly TB notifications from high TB burden and other regional priority countries in between annual data collection rounds.